bseverns/horizon/test/native_dsp/README.md

 single-entry-point while still giving you a command-line renderer when you need one.

+## Where the renders land
+- Every Unity run explodes a fresh `artifacts/` folder next to this README.
+  Inside you get one WAV per render flavor (the same ones piped through the assertions), ready for listening sessions or to drag into a DAW and nerd out on the waveforms.
+- CI scoops up that folder as a build artifact so you can audition the math straight from the workflow run—even if you don't have a Teensy handy.

 ## Why bother?
 - Fast iteration: catch logic regressions without hunting for a spare Teensy.
 - Education: students can trace the DSP math in a debugger that isn't juggling